MyIntervals/emogrifier/README.md

 ## Installation

-For installing emogrifier, either add `pelago/emogrifier` to your project's composer.json, or you can use composer as below:
+For installing emogrifier, either add `pelago/emogrifier` to the `require` section in your project's `composer.json`, or you can use composer as below:

 ```bash
 composer require pelago/emogrifier
 ```

+See https://getcomposer.org/ for more information and documentation.

 ## Usage